vpdb/server/doc/styleguide.md

 The following list briefly describes each component.
 You can use the menu navigation on the right hand side to quickly navigate each section.

+1. Core CSS
-1. Buttons
+	1. Scaffolding
-2. Forms
+	2. Typography
-3. Typography
+	3. Grid
+	4. Tables
+	5. Forms
+	6. Buttons
+	7. Images
+    8. Helper Classes
+2. Components
+	1. Dropdowns